KadirChelik/Uno-Scoreboard/README.md

 ## Demo

-- To try the game, you can visit the [demo on Vercel](https://uno-scoreboard.vercel.app/).
+- To try the app, you can visit the [demo on Vercel](https://uno-scoreboard.vercel.app/).

 ## Screenshots